nimish-gupta/blog/content/posts/2020-04-05-shell-password-less-authentication.md

 }
 ```

-The above function does following things:-
+The above function does the following things:-
-- Get email from the user using [this](https://www.npmjs.com/package/email-prompt) package.
+- Get an email from the user using [this](https://www.npmjs.com/package/email-prompt) package.
 - Create a fetch request for getting the token from the server.
 This token is created against the email address which we have gotten from the user.
-- We started polling the server after every 2 sec to check whether user has verified token from the email by clicking on link provided.
+- We started polling the server after every 2 sec to check whether the user has verified token from the email by clicking on the link provided.
 - After we receive that user has successfully verified, we exit the code by returning `You are successfully login`.

 Above code first gets the email from the user using [this](https://www.npmjs.com/package/email-prompt) package.
 After getting email, just